MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 PS C:\> Get-Acl mycompany\mykey | Out-File -FilePath filesystem::acl.txt
 ```

-These commands show how to use the Out-File cmdlet when you are not in a FileSystem drive.
+These commands show how to use the `Out-File` cmdlet when you are not in a FileSystem drive.

 The first command sets the current location to the HKLM:\Software registry key.

 The second and third commands have the same effect.
-They use the Get-Acl cmdlet to get the security descriptor of the MyKey registry subkey (HKLM\Software\MyCompany\MyKey).
+They use the 1Get-Acl1 cmdlet to get the security descriptor of the MyKey registry subkey (HKLM\Software\MyCompany\MyKey).
-A pipeline operator passes the result to the Out-File cmdlet, which sends it to the Acl.txt file.
+A pipeline operator passes the result to the `Out-File` cmdlet, which sends it to the Acl.txt file.

-Because Out-File is not supported by the PowerShell Registry provider, you must specify either the file system drive name,
+Because `Out-File` is not supported by the PowerShell Registry provider, you must specify either the file system drive name,
 such as "c:", or the name of the provider followed by two colons, "FileSystem::", in the value of the FilePath parameter.
 The second and third commands demonstrate these methods.